JayeshNaidu/HoneyPot/README.md

 2. **Network Configuration**:
    - Ensure both VMs are on the same network (e.g., Host-Only or Internal Network).

-## Step 2: Installing Cowrie on the Victim Machine
+## Step 2: Installing the Honeypot on the Victim Machine

 This section outlines the steps to install Cowrie, an SSH honeypot, on the victim machine (Parrot OS).

 ### 2.1 Update the System

-Before installing Cowrie, ensure your system is up-to-date:
+Before installing HoneyPot, ensure your system is up-to-date:

 ```bash
 sudo apt update && sudo apt upgrade -y